ErrorGee/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects
-this consists of all the ML projects i worked upon
+This consists of all the ML projects i worked upon. the references were taken from some Youtubechannels named- Krish Naik, Edureka and a few more.